 I soon became very impressed by what the Rotary did in our town but it was when I learnt more about the Rotary Foundation (Rotary’s charity) and particularly polio eradication that I really ‘got’ what Rotary was all about.
 The global scope of the work Rotary does and how many lives it affects still blows me away!

-As a nurse with expertise in child health and immunisations it is Rotary's health projects that really interest me.
-I soon joined the District Foundation Committee and polio committee and am now District Polio Chair.
-I have held positions in the club of secretary, membership committee chair and president (2016-17).
-I am Marketing Chair and Vocational Education Chair to the Rotary Australasia centenary project Rotary: Give Every Child A Future , a project to celebrate 100 years of Rotary in Australasia in which we are working in partnership with UNICEF to immunise 100,000 children in the Pacific with vaccines they would otherwise not have access to.
+From 2018-2025 I was the Marketing Chair to the Rotary Australasia centenary project Rotary: Give Every Child A Future, a project to celebrate 100 years of Rotary in Australasia in which, working in partnership with UNICEF, we immunised 120,000 children across nine Pacific Island Countries with vaccines they would otherwise not have access to.
+And with commitments from the governments to continue funding the vaccines this project will continue saving lives for generations to come.
+How cool is that to be part of?
 Rotary allows me to use the knowledge and skills I have acquired throughout my professional life but in a context that goes way beyond the scope offered to me through my ‘paid’ work.

-While the slums of Lahore might not be everybody’s cup of tea, Rotary offers a smorgasbord of experiences for anyone who wants to sample them.
-Please contact us if you would like to join us in making a difference in the world.
+Please contact us if you would like to 'give back' and join us in making a difference in the world.